-The semiannual loans analysis program further evaluates our largest files along with any files with a risk rating above a certain threshold.
-As part of this review, member information is updated and all of the member's accounts with LCU are scrutinized to ensure they are operating satisfactorily.

-LCU also monitors high risk accounts semiannually to evaluate whether or not further action is warranted.
-That action can include increased information requirements, additional loan covenants, or even commencement of collection activity.
+The loans analysis process further evaluates larger credit files, on an annual basis, that have aggregate credit products over a certain dollar amount threshold and evaluates higher risk credit files, on a quarterly basis, that have a risk rating and dollar amount over a certain threshold.
+As a part of this review, members' financial information is updated and all the members' credit products with LCU are scrutinized to ensure the products are operating satisfactorily and to evaluate if further action is needed.
+That action can include increased information requirements, additional loan covenants, or in certain circumstances commencement of collection activity.

 The ICAAP process sets aside a provision in its calculations for the impact of credit risk.
-This provision is based on the probability and impact of credit losses as well as numerous stress tests that explore scenarios and what the effect would be on LCU's capital position as a whole.
+This provision is based on the probability and impact of credit losses as well as numerous stress tests that explore scenarios and what the effect would be on LCU's capital position.

-Through the IFRS 9 - loan impairment process, which utilizes historical delinquency data from the provincial system as well as our own, LCU held its general allowance for credit impairment at \$178,199 (2019 - \$178,199) and increased its specific allowance to \$100,000 (2019 - \$nil).
+Through the IFRS 9 - loan impairment process, which utilizes historical delinquency data from the provincial system and LCU's own data.
+LCU increased its general allowance for credit impairment to \$208,199 (2020 - \$178,199) and decreased its specific allowance to \$70,000 (2020 - \$100,000).